 Customer Service Definition

-Customer service refers to the support a contact center provides your customers in handling their contact reasons (e.g., orders, general inquiries, product service, account maintenance, technical support, billing, and complaint).
+Customer service refers to the support a call center provides your customers in handling their contact reasons (e.g., orders, claims, general inquiries, product service, account maintenance, technical support, billing, and complaint).
 Customer service takes place before, during, and after a purchase of a product or service.
 However, in most cases, it comes after the purchase of a product or service.
 The goal of great contact center customer service is to help foster and maintain long-term customer relationships.

 At SQM Group, we agree with Blake Morgan, who suggests significant differences between customer service, customer care, and customer experience (CX).
 Morgan describes customer service as assisting customers on how to best use a product, troubleshooting any issues, and ensuring they had a great buying experience.
 On the other hand, customer care focuses on achieving an emotional connection and how well they interact with an organization.
 CX is the overarching sum of all interactions; conversely, customer service and customer care are pieces of that puzzle.